Graduation Requirements FAQ

 - Enrolling in another four-year institution and transferring the credits to MSU.

-If the university and the courses you and your adviser select do not appear on this MSU Web site, ask your adviser for a "guest course approval form," collect the required signatures approving the courses you seek to transfer, and return the completed form to your adviser.
+If the university and the courses you and your adviser select do not appear on this MSU Web site, consult with your academic advisor and they will direct you to the appropriate unit to request a course evaluation.

-And remember this: To transfer credits to MSU, you must earn at least a 2.0 in the course you wish to transfer, or a 2.0 average of all courses you completed at another college or university.
+And remember this: To transfer credits to MSU, you must earn at least a 2.0 in the course you wish to transfer.
 The course(s), needless to say, cannot duplicate courses you've completed at MSU.

 Questions?
 Contact the University Ombudsperson